paulmthompson/SpikeSorting.jl/README.md

 - [ ] alignment accounting for shape (as in OSort)
 - [x] Upsampling via fft
 - [ ] upsampling via cubic splines
-- [ ] Option to assign to "noise cluster" rather than spikes
 - [ ] center of mass (as in Sahani 1999 dissertation)

 ## Overlap